jwentong/jwentong.github.io/index.md

 ### Recent Projects

 - **[WirelessAgent: Large language model agents for intelligent wireless networks](https://github.com/jwentong/WirelessAgent_R1)**
+  {: .text-justify}
-  {: .text-justify} This work introduces \emph{WirelessAgent}, a novel framework that harnesses large language models (LLMs) to create autonomous AI agents for diverse wireless network tasks.
+  This work introduces WirelessAgent, a novel framework that harnesses large language models (LLMs) to create autonomous AI agents for diverse wireless network tasks.
 It first defines a general framework for WirelessAgent, supported by key components and principles in AI agents.
 Then, it introduces a basic usage to implement the WirelessAgent based on agentic workflows and the LangGraph architecture.
   <p align="center"><img src="assets/images/WA-Youtube.png" width="800"></p>
   <div style="position:relative;padding-bottom:56.25%;height:0;overflow:hidden;max-width:100%;">
     <iframe